 “We can use telehealth to triage patients and monitor wounds, and where clinically appropriate we will request to see them in person.

-The team is working with the SAHMRI Aboriginal Chronic Disease Consortium and communities to put culturally appropriate systems in place to maximise the use of technology to benefit patients.
+The team has worked closely with the SAHMRI Aboriginal Chronic Disease Consortium and communities to ensure culturally appropriate systems are in place to maximise the use of technology to benefit patients.

-It’s expected to be running by December and will benefit patients like Cephas Stanley.
+The Service aims to benefit patients like Cephas Stanley.

 Port Augusta man Cephas Stanley, has made three trips to the RAH after a wound on his foot became infected.